drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-17_bushes_villagers_and_berries.md

  * Enter in the game.
  * There should be 3 cards.
  * There should be 1 "Villager" card.
- * There should be 1 "Bush" card.
+ * There should be 1 "Berry Bush" card.
  * And there should be 1 "Berry" card.